 Cait's Place--grab a book and let it take you far away...

 Cait O'Sullivan has a deep love of words, music and magic, having had the good fortune to grow up in Ireland.
 The wanderlust in her blood sent her out to travel the world and then, reluctant to give up on following her dreams, Cait gained a degree in English and Creative Writing.
-Now, residing in a leafy suburb of London, it is her thoughts and memories that journey far and wide in order to create her stories.
+Now, residing in the countryside in England, it is her thoughts and memories that journey far and wide in order to create her stories.

 Wednesday, 30 January 2013